Sexpionage

 Sexpionage is the involvement of sexual activity (or the possibility of sexual activity), intimacy, romance, or seduction in espionage.
 Sex, or the possibility of sex, can function as a distraction, incentive, cover story, or unintended part of any intelligence operation.

-In the Soviet Union, female agents assigned to use such tactics were referred to as "swallows", while male agents were known as "ravens".
+In the Soviet Union, female agents assigned to use such tactics were referred to as "sparrows", while male agents were known as "ravens".
 A commonly known type of sexpionage is a honey trap operation, which is designed to compromise an opponent sexually to elicit information from that person.

 Sexpionage is a historically documented phenomenon, though a 2008 CIA review of intelligence in public literature called The Intelligence Officer’s Bookshelf, compiled and reviewed by Hayden B. Peake, noted that then-recent books on the subject suffered from factual errors and a lack of supporting documentation.

 Homosexual entrapment with the NSA

 Discrimination and cultural attitudes toward homosexuals have pressured them into spying or not spying for a certain entity, sometimes with drastic consequences.
 For example, Admiral Bobby Ray Inman, former director of the NSA, decided to not fire openly gay employees in exchange for each employee's written promise not to give in to blackmail and that each gay employee would inform his family, eliminating any further potential for blackmail.
 Earlier in 1960, two NSA analysts had defected to Moscow following a purge of homosexuals from the agency.